 Ribosome production is tightly regulated.

 Ribosomes are large, multi-component molecular machines, composed of both ribosomal RNAs (rRNAs) and proteins (r-proteins).
-They act as a key component of cellular life, fulfilling the latter half of the central dogma, translating RNA into protein.
+They act as a key component of cellular life, translating RNA into protein.
 In order to accomplish this, they have a vast number of components, and are, thusly, energetically costly to the cell.
 Production of ribosomal components is tightly controlled so that each component is within stoichiometric ratio.
-Studies have elucidated multiple mechanisms by which individual rRNAs and r-proteins are regulated.
+Studies have elucidated multiple mechanisms by which individual rRNAs and r-proteins are regulated to retain their stoichiometric balance.

 As rRNA is the primary components of the ribosome, its regulation has been a particular focus of study.
 Production of rRNA is regulated at the transcriptional level and depends on factors such as the growth state of the cell.
 In particular, the promoter of rRNA plays a significant role in the control of rRNA.
 These promoters are quite strong and promoter activity is carefully regulated through multiple inputs such as the small molecule ppGpp, abundance of the initiating NTP of transcription, and DksA, a component of the transcription machinery (Paul et al. 2004).

-Bacteria may encode more than 50 ribosomal proteins, 34 of which are universally conserved (Yutin et al. 2012).
-Futhermore, r-proteins have discrete and complex regulation potentially occurring at multiple levels.
-For example r-proteins can be regulated at the level of DNA organization, meaning operons may be precisely organized allowing for the co-regulation of genes encoded within the same the operon.
+Bacteria may encode more than 50 r-proteins, 34 of which are universally conserved (Yutin et al. 2012).
+Regulation of r-protein production can be complex and can occurring at multiple levels.
+Regulation of r-proteins can start at the level of DNA organization, as operons encoding r-proteins are often organized to allow for co-regulation multiple r-protein-coding genes.

-R-proteins may act as regulators of their own transcript.
-Specifically, can bind their own transcript in addition to their ability to bind ribosomal RNA, particularly if there are excess r-proteins not associated with the ribosome.
+Additionally, r-proteins may act as regulators of their own transcript.
+Specifically, some r-proteins can bind their own transcript in addition to their ability to bind ribosomal RNA, particularly if that r-protein is in excess compared to the amount of r-protein needed for ribosome assembly.
 Attenuation and destabilization of mRNA transcripts are major pathways in which an r-protein may act control translation of its own transcript.
 Attenuation describes the early termination of transcription and can either be Rho-dependent or Rho-independent.
 Regardless of the necessity of Rho, this type of regulation relies on the formation of specific secondary structures of the mRNA transcript that lead to termination (Turnbough 2019).
 Alternatively, r-proteins may recruit nucleases to their own transcripts, leading to the destabilization of their mRNA post-transcriptionally.
 As with attenuation, the secondary structures of the mRNA transcript are often important for degradation (Rauhut and Klug 1999).